Lotus-baumgarner/CarCrash_Phase4/README.md

 to find the right model.
 Balanced dataset contains 44K rows and 16 columns.

-## Baseline Model Logistic Regression:
+## Models Used:

 Using Train Test split, and preprocessing using Pipeline and column transformer,

-1. We ran our baseline model with logistic regression.
+1. Model 1: We ran our baseline model with logistic regression.
 Accuracy score was 69 for our balanced dataset.

 2. Model 2: Random Forest Classifier with tuned hyper parameters, we got accuracy score of 68.